thrive-spectrexq/NexDefend/README.md

     cd NexDefend
     ```

-2. Ensure Docker and Docker Compose are installed.

-3. Run the following command to build and start the services:
+2. Run the following command to build and start the services:

     ```bash
     docker-compose up --build